MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-migrate-os.md

 1. On your Surface Hub 2S, sign in as **Admin**.
     >[!Note]
     > If you don't know your username or admin password, you'll need to reset the device.
-For more information, see [Reset and recovery for Surface Hub 2S](https://docs.microsoft.com/surface-hub/surface-hub-2s-recover-reset).
+For more information, see <a href="https://docs.microsoft.com/surface-hub/surface-hub-2s-recover-reset" target="_blank">Reset and recovery for Surface Hub 2S.</a>

 1. Go to **All apps** > **Settings** > **Update and Security** > **Windows Update**, and then install all updates.
 1. Restart the device.